Homemade baby food

-Food safety is topmost concern for many mothers.
+Food safety is a top concern for many mothers.
 Who doesn’t go crazy if baby gets a tummy ache from the food they ate?
 The moment you decide it is the right time to start baby with solid food, is also the best time to learn about food safety.
-If you have started whipping up homemade baby food from fruits and vegetables such as apple, pumpkin, banana, sweet potato, avocado and other nutritious baby food then the next best thing to do is slid them inside food pouches and freeze them for next day feeding.

-Many parents are discovering that homemade baby foods can be a nutritious option and would often result to more savings than regularly buying store bought baby food.
-To ensure that the food is safe for your growing infant, follow these simple steps for selecting, preparing, freezing, storing food and popping frozen baby food into a food warmer before you feed it to baby.
+Many parents are discovering that homemade baby foods can be a nutritious option.
+Plus they often result in more savings than regularly buying store bought baby food.
+To ensure that your homemade baby food is safe for your growing infant, follow these simple steps for selecting, preparing, storing and warming homage baby food.

 Carefully Select Ingredients

 Always begin with good quality ingredients.
-It’s best to use fresh fruits and vegetables whenever possible, but you can also use frozen or canned foods.
-If you’re using processed fruits and vegetables, try to find products without added sugar, especially canned fruit packed in syrup.
+It’s best to use fresh fruits and vegetables whenever possible.
+But you can also use frozen or canned foods.
+If you’re using processed fruits and vegetables, try to find products without added sugar.
+You should especially avoid canned fruit packed in syrup.

 When preparing baby food, you don’t need to make your kitchen totally sterile.
 There’s even evidence that our houses are too clean these days!
-However, it makes sense to follow these basic hygiene by washing hands before you start to prepare meals for your baby.
+However, it makes sense to follow basic hygiene rules by always washing your hands before you start.
 Also wash highchairs, bibs, and eating areas in hot, soapy water.
-If your baby is eating finger foods or eating with his hands, wash your hands before he eats his meals.
-Change kitchen cloths and tea towels often too.
+If your baby is eating finger foods or eating with his hands, wash their hands before they eat their meals.
+Remember to change kitchen cloths and tea towels often too.

 Freezing Baby Food

-In order for your baby’s meal to have variety, freezing baby food is important so that your baby gets a good selection and mix of what you have prepared for eating for the rest of the week.
-Preparing homemade baby food is such a difficult task but safely handling freshly made purees and sauces to freeze and eventually defrost with food warmers is essential in keeping baby’s food safe.
+In order for your baby’s meal to have variety, freezing baby food is important.
+Freezing homemade baby food means that your baby can get a good variety and of what you have prepared for eating for the rest of the week.
+Preparing homemade baby food is not a difficult task.
+But safely handling freshly made purees to freeze and eventually defrost is essential in keeping baby’s food safe.

-When heating baby food, it’s important to follow a few food safety rules to ensure that your baby’s meal is tasty and nutritious and with no unwelcome bacteria that might result to tummy aches or worse…food poisoning.
-Many parents make large batches of food in advance and then store them for future use in baby food pouches.
+Many parents make large batches of food in advance and then store the baby food for future use.
 When heating baby food, you need to ensure that it is piping hot throughout.
 Don’t be tempted to just partially warm the food, so that your baby will be able to eat it immediately – it needs to be thoroughly heated in order to destroy any bacteria that may be present.
 You should then set is aside and allow it to cool to a comfortable serving temperature.

 So there you go!
 It’s so easy to prepare homemade baby food without setting aside food safety!